kadesh2501/archlinux/README.md

 - install arch from archinstall as bare minimum install - no DE
 - needs GRUB2 as bootloader for timeshift as well
-- install the following packages in archinstall git base-devel tldr man nano mc rsync amd-ucode timeshift openssh
+- install the following packages in archinstall
+- git base-devel tldr man nano mc rsync amd-ucode timeshift openssh

 Reboot.

-After Reboot Clone this Repo and run whichever script for you require
+After Reboot Clone this Repo and run whichever script for the GPU you require.

+setup.sh will do the rest